scala/docs.scala-lang/_overviews/contribute/index.md

 The [Scala 3 compiler](https://github.com/scala/scala3) is an open source project.
 If you are curious about contributing but don't know how to begin, the [Scala Center](https://scala.epfl.ch) runs the **Scala Compiler Academy** project to onboard and educate new people to the project.
-You can join the regular **Issue Spree**, watch in-depth videos, and read the contributing guide:
+You can join the regular **Compiler Issue Spree**, watch in-depth videos, and read the contributing guide:

 {% include inner-documentation-sections.html links=page.compiler_resources %}